codebude/takecode/README.md

 - **Windows**: `%APPDATA%\masscode\db.json` (usually `C:\Users\<username>\AppData\Roaming\masscode\db.json`)
 - **Linux**: `~/.config/masscode/db.json`

-For more details, check the [MassCode documentation on data storage](https://masscode.io/docs/data-storage).
+For more details, check the [massCode documentation on data storage](https://masscode.io/docs/data-storage).

 #### Shared/Network Databases

-You can also use MassCode Web with databases stored on network drives or shared locations.
+You can also use massCode Web with databases stored on network drives or shared locations.
 Simply mount the network drive and point the volume mapping to the shared `db.json` file path.

 ### Using Docker Compose (Recommended)